Child & Youth Care - Bachelor of Arts Degree

 Admission to the CYC degree program is on a competitive basis and meeting the minimal requirements does not guarantee you’ll get in.
-If you plan to start your studies in September, applications for the fall semester should be received starting October 1st until September 15 of the next year.
-Applications received after this deadline will be considered only if space is still available in the program.
+If you plan to start your studies in September, applications should be received starting October 1st.
+Applications are accept right up until August 31st.

 I’m interested.
 What do I do now?

 Apply right away.
 Check out the UFV online calendar at www.ufv.ca/calendar.
 Be sure to review the section about our CYC degree program carefully and then apply online How to Apply